LtPeriwinkle/mist/README.md

 [Changelog](CHANGELOG.md) \
 [Latest Release](https://github.com/LtPeriwinkle/mist/releases/latest)

----

-The goal of this project is not to have more features than LiveSplit or to look better than LiveSplit.
-Rather, the goal is to be lighter and more efficient than LiveSplit and to maintain compatibility with many platforms.
 ## Planned features
 More will probably be added to this list in the future
 - [X] Cross platform